greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 A user with Greenplum Database superuser privileges can run the `gp_toolkit.pg_resgroup_move_query()` function to move a running query from one resource group to another, without stopping the query.
 Use this function to expedite a long-running query by moving it to a resource group with a higher resource allotment or availability.

-**Note:** You can move only an active or running query to a new resource group.
+> **Note** You can move only an active or running query to a new resource group.
 You cannot move a queued or pending query that is in an idle state due to concurrency or memory limits.

 `pg_resgroup_move_query()` requires the process id \(pid\) of the running query, as well as the name of the resource group to which you want to move the query.
 The signature of the function follows: